Alexandra Daisy Ginsberg: Notable works

-The Sixth Extinction - Using AI and speculative thinking, Alexandra created a piece titled “The Sixth Extinction”.
+Using AI and speculative thinking, Ginsberg created a piece titled The Sixth Extinction.
 The work showcases the potential of synthetic biology when it is meshed with ecosystem conservation.
 The piece highlights the idea of organisms designed to protect disappearing ecosystems.
 There is also underlying juxtaposition regarding government ownership and industrialization of nature.
 This work was showcased by the Science Gallery at Trinity College of Dublin in the Grow Your Own exhibition.
-Alexandra is listed as a curator along with Michael John Gorman, Paul Freemont, Anthony Dunne, and Cathal Gravey.
-This exhibition ran from December 25th, 2013 to January 19th 2014.
+Ginsberg is listed as a curator, along with Michael John Gorman, Paul Freemont, Anthony Dunne, and Cathal Gravey.
+This exhibition ran from December 25, 2013 to January 19, 2014.

-Resurrecting the Sublime - Resurrecting the Sublime is a collaborative series of immersive installations showcasing the combination of extracted DNA and synthetic fragrance technologies.
+Resurrecting the Sublime is a collaborative series of immersive installations showcasing the combination of extracted DNA and synthetic fragrance technologies.
 These immersive experiences allow individuals to experience the fragrance of extinct flowers that are lost as a result of imperialist conquest.
-These flowers include the Hibiscadelphus wilderianus, Orbexilum stipulatum, and the Leucadendron grandiflorum.
-Alexandra Daisy Ginsberg collaborated alongside Sissel Tolaas and Christina Agapakis leading the researchers and engineers from Ginkgo Bioworks.
+These flowers include the Hibiscadelphus wilderianus, Orbexilum stipulatum, and Leucadendron grandiflorum.
+Ginsberg collaborated alongside Sissel Tolaas and Christina Agapakis, leading the researchers and engineers from Ginkgo Bioworks.

-Pollinator Pathmaker Project - In 2021, she was commissioned by the Eden Project to create a pollinator-friendly artwork, taking the shape of gardens generated by an algorithm.
+In 2021, Ginsberg was commissioned by the Eden Project to create a pollinator-friendly artwork, Pollinator Pathmaker Project, taking the shape of gardens generated by an algorithm.
 The algorithm was designed to be empathetic to how insects see the world and what they consider art.
 The goal behind the project was to maximize pollinator diversity and create multi species artwork collaborating with plants, animals, and people.

-The Lost Rhino - The Lost Rhino is a four part display of the endangered Northern White Rhino.
-One of the representations is a projection called ‘The Substitute'.
-Ginsberg created this piece using AI technology meshed with footage from the last of its kind.
+The Lost Rhino is a four part display of the endangered northern white rhino.
+One of the representations is a projection called 'The Substitute'.
+Ginsberg created this piece using AI technology meshed with footage of the last of its kind.
 This piece is a commentary on how conservation is becoming less about existing animals while the issue of disappearance is still at hand.
 The other three parts of the display were also curated by Ginsberg.
-These include facsimile inaccurate prints of the northern white rhino by Albrecht Düer from the 16th century, a film depicting the growing heart cells from the deceased northern rhino Angalifu, and subspecies taxidermy southern white rhino.
+These include facsimile inaccurate prints of the northern white rhino by Albrecht Düer from the 16th century, a film depicting the growing heart cells from the deceased northern rhino Angalifu, and subspecies taxidermy of the southern white rhino.